Complexity classification of local Hamiltonian problems: S-Hamiltonian with local terms

 By convexity, the minimum of this quantity over $\ket{\psi}$ is achieved by minimising each of the terms over $\ket{\psi_0}$ and $\ket{\psi_1}$ separately, then taking the minimum of the two.
 The minimum of the first term is just the lowest eigenvalue of $H$.
-Let $H^{(1)}$ be the Hamiltonian appearing in the second term, and observe that if we conjugate each qubit of $H^{(1)}$ by $X$, this leaves all terms invariant except the 1-local $Z$ terms, which have their signs flipped.
+Let $H^{(1)}$ be the Hamiltonian appearing in the second term, and observe that if we conjugate each qubit of $H^{(1)}$ by $X$, this leaves all terms invariant except the 1\nobreakdash-local $Z$ terms, which have their signs flipped.
 Therefore, $H^{(1)}$ has the same eigenvalues as $H$, so the lowest eigenvalue of $H'$ is the same as the lowest eigenvalue of $H$.
 This completes the proof. \end{proof}

-\subsection{Generalisation to \texorpdfstring{$k$}{k}-local Hamiltonians}
+\subsection{Generalisation to \texorpdfstring{$k$}{k}\nobreakdash-local Hamiltonians}

-We now complete the proof of Theorem~\ref{thm:shamlf} by generalising Proposition~\ref{prop:2shamlf} to arbitrary $k$-local Hamiltonians.
+We now complete the proof of Theorem~\ref{thm:shamlf} by generalising Proposition~\ref{prop:2shamlf} to arbitrary $k$\nobreakdash-local Hamiltonians.
 The proof is based on the following simple corollary of Corollary~\ref{cor:zerothorder}, which allows us to restrict $k$-qubit Hamiltonians to $(k-1)$-qubit Hamiltonians.
+We use local terms to ``fix'' one qubit in a $k$-qubit interaction, effectively generating a $(k-1)$-qubit interaction on the rest.